Velko/8-bit-CPU/BrainDump.md

 Potential input device - a 4+1 keyboard ( keys for base-4 input + enter) combined with 7-seg output
 display.
 Next version!

+If 4x4 input device turned out nice, could build one using keyboard switches and arrange it as a small 4x4 keyboard.
+See if it can be combined with display.